 There are many reasons.
 A big one is the fact that Aspire is so new (it started rolling out in 2014), so there is much less information available about it.

 However, the main reason there aren’t many practice tests for ACT Aspire is its purpose.
-While the ACT is a test that students take independently for college admissions, Aspire is a test that entire school districts take to monitor progress.
+While the ACT is a test that students take independently for college admissions, Aspire is a test that entire school districts take to monitor student progress.

 In other words, the expectation is that teachers will prepare students for what’s on ACT Aspire.
 Students are not seen as responsible for preparing on their own like they are for the ACT.

 Links to ACT Aspire Practice Tests

 Still, if you want to get some practice for Aspire—or just see what the test is like—there are full practice sections by grade and subject that can be taken online, or printable PDFs with questions for each age group.
 If you're a student, this is a great way to get introduced to Aspire’s format before you take it for the first time in class; if you're a teacher, this is a great way to introduce your students to the format.

 To access the online version, go to this website and enter the user name and password for the test section you want to try.
 You will see different log-in usernames depending on the test section and grade level that you want to access.